Hong Kong to see three rounds of compulsory virus tests

 The tests will be spread out over a number of days with residents also having to take multiple rapid antigen tests every day at home in between.

-"Those who do not take the universal test will be held liable," Lam warned.
+"Those who do not take the universal test will be held liable," Lam warned, adding that there was no guarantee the steps would fully stamp out the current outbreak.

 Schools and multiple businesses such as gyms, bars and beauty salons will remain closed into late April with education facilities turned into local testing centres.